Luksoverse/docs.luksoverse.io/README.md

 This is a website for community docs, guides and manuals.
 Feel free to add you newest docs as a PR to our repository.

-This is a extension of the Luksoverse Tech Cave (https://luksoverse.io/tech-cave/)
+This is an extension of the Luksoverse Tech Cave (https://luksoverse.io/tech-cave/)

 Live url: https://docs.luksoverse.io